-Applying for a Nebraska Medicare Supplement is easy.
-In fact, with over 290,000 Medicare beneficiaries in the state, you have more options for your health insurance coverage during retirement than ever before.
+Applying for Medicare Plans in Nebraska is easy.
+In fact, with over 340,000 Medicare beneficiaries in the state, you have more options for your health insurance coverage during retirement than ever before.

 Statistics on Medicare in Nebraska

-Because of the risks associated with not having supplemental insurance, it is important for beneficiaries to learn all they can about their plan options.
+Because of the risks associated with not having supplemental insurance, beneficiaries need to learn all they can about their plan options.
 There are many affordable options in Nebraska.
 The first step is just to get educated about your plan choices.

 Medicare Supplement Plans in Nebraska

-The Medicare supplement in Nebraska are the same as most other states.
+The Medicare supplements in Nebraska are the same as most other states.
 Residents can choose from plans labeled A – N. There is also one high deductible option.

-Our software here at Boomer Benefits can quote over 30 carriers in the state of Nebraska.
+Our software here at Boomer Benefits can compare over 25 carriers in the state of Nebraska.
 We like to look at the most competitively priced companies who also have a history of stable rate increases.
-There are lots of great insurance carriers in the state.
-You’ll find both well-known name brand carriers as well as a number of smaller insurance carriers that nonetheless have great financial ratings and stability.
+There are a lot of great insurance carriers in the state.
+You’ll find both well-known name brand carriers, as well as several smaller insurance carriers that, nonetheless, have great financial ratings and stability.

 Medicare Under 65 in Nebraska